 Keep your estate plans up to date.

-If you get married, have or adopt a child, get divorced, or move to another state, you should review and consider updating your estate plans.
+Review and consider updating your estate plans if you get married, have or adopt a child, move to another state, or get divorced.

 You also want to make updates as you open new accounts, policies or contracts.
 If you inherit assets or change beneficiaries, edit your documents to reflect that.